masadler/Recipes/_posts/2021-05-24-broccoli-spinach-pasta.md

     * 250 ml plant-based cream<sup>*</sup>
     * salt
     * pepper
-    * at least a teaspoon of curry
+    * at least a tsp of curry
     * some Cayenne pepper
     * nutmeg